 The one exception to this might be Fort Wilderness.
 There are some awesome displays put up by long-terms guests on the campground loop.
 If you have time one afternoon, take a boat over from the Magic Kingdom, have dinner at Trail’s End, and enjoy some of these cool displays.

 Downtown Disney is decorated for Christmas as it entices guests to get in the “festive” mood when doing their Christmas shopping.
 Downtown Disney calls this “Festival of the Seasons.”
 In addition to the decorations, there is live entertainment, holiday carolers, a street party, and photo ops with Santa and Santa Goofy.

 We have experienced Downtown Disney during the Christmas season, but not for a few years.
 When we last went, it was nothing special.
-It improved substantially for 2012, but it’s unclear if anything “extra” is being done for 2013 beyond shopping.
+It has improved substantially in recent years, but with so much construction occurring for Disney Springs in 2014, it’s unclear whether much will be happening there this year beyond shopping.